CasualCoder91/N_Body/docs/N-Body-Simulation/Experiments.rst

     Average cluster and field star velocity at different angles

-:numref:`fig-25_avg_vel_640` provides the explanation.
-At :math:`10^\circ` the average field star velocity is closer to the average cluster star velocity than at any other angle.
+:numref:`fig-25_avg_vel_640` provides the explanation for this outlier.
+At :math:`10^\circ` the average field star velocity is closer to the average cluster star velocity than at any other angle, making it harder to differentiate between cluster and noise.

 The bigger the cluster mass the higher the cluster star velocity density, which implies the second correlation - precision with cluster mass - presented in :numref:`fig-25_precision`.